megamattzilla/as3-tips-and-tricks/README.md

 Sometimes, yes.

+*Note: if your use-case is to modify LTM pools outside AS3 and merge with AS3, consider using [event driven service discovery](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/declarations/discovery.html#event-driven-service-discovery) for that.

 I have tested some AS3 classes such as `Data_Group` and found that rather than AS3 PATCH you can perform an outside-of-AS3 imperative change with REST API or ansible module.

 The next AS3 POST will pickup the change you made outside of AS3, notice that it matches desired state (shared variable updated AS3 desired state), and report no changes needed.

 Not all AS3 classes have the ability to due this.
 See [AS3 issue #580](https://github.com/F5Networks/f5-appsvcs-extension/issues/850).

 > Hands on activity:
 > 1. git clone this repo to a system with ansible installed
 > `git clone git@github.com:megamattzilla/as3-tips-and-tricks.git`